 Municipalities and regional districts provide British Columbians with essential local and regional services such as clean water, sewer systems, parks and recreation, and fire protection.
 These local governments plan and shape their communities, and exercise the vision through the adoption of bylaws.

 Whether you live in a rural area, a small town, or a big city, locally elected officials represent citizens and taxpayers; they make decisions together to meet your community’s needs now and in the future.

-The B.C. government is reforming local election legislation which governs elections for municipal office (mayor and councillors), electoral area directors, some park boards, the Islands Trust, and Boards of Education.
-During a local election year over 1660 elected positions are filled providing elected representation to over 250 government bodies.
+The B.C. government has recently made changes to local elections legislation that governs elections for municipal offices (mayor and councilors), electoral area directors, some park boards, the Islands Trust, and Boards of Education.

 Environmental infrastructure are critical public services (drinking water, wastewater and stormwater management) provided through complex and expensive infrastructure systems.
 These services are essential to protecting the environment, public health and economic well-being of communities.
 Provincial grants help support these essential investments.